buff0k/Debian-11-Groupware/README.md

 3. [This tutorial](https://vogasec.wordpress.com/2012/07/01/ubuntu-postfix-dovecot-shared-mailboxes/) on vogan which got me moving in the right direction (I hope) in getting IMAP Mailbox Sharing to work (It's all ACL's and Databases and right now, not yet in a working state).

+4. The [SOGo Installation Guide](https://www.sogo.nu/files/docs/SOGoInstallationGuide.html) which, while not very well written, does get you there in the end.

 So let's get started with this process, again, if you want to understand the steps involved in getting a working Email Server off the ground, read the ISPMail tutorial, this is not about holding your hand, it's about getting your server working.

 ## Why Debian 11?